openplanetary/opm/README.md

 We are just getting started!

-We aim to launch a first version of OpenPlanetaryMap at the next European Planetary Science Conference in September 2017.
-Throughout the project, we will adopt an iterative development approach and try to follow a user-centered design process as much as possible; including user research, prototyping and testing methods.
-We will organize co-located hackathons at planetary data workshops and other events, to make progress quickly and stay in line with our objectives.
+We aim to launch a first version of OpenPlanetaryMap in Spring 2018.
+Throughout the project, we will organize co-located hackathons at planetary data workshops and other events, and release intermediate products (such as basemaps for example).

 * 19-21 April: VESPA Mapping Workshop (Roscoff, France)
 * 12-15 June: NASA/USGS Planetary Data Workshop (Flagstaff, USA)